 With respect to its cheese products, the Company competes mainly with Agropur coopérative agroalimentaire ("Agropur"), Kraft General Foods Canada Inc. (through the production volumes of Agropur for its natural cheese) and Parmalat Canada Inc. ("Parmalat").
-Saputo has established itself as Canada's leading producer of cheese with a share of approximately 38% of the Canadian natural cheese production.
+Saputo has established itself as Canada's leading producer of cheese with a share of approximately 34% of the Canadian natural cheese production.

-Saputo holds an estimated 20% share of the Canadian market for fluid milk which ranks it among the three largest fresh milk processors, all of which hold similar market shares.
+Saputo holds an estimated 21% share of the Canadian market for fluid milk which ranks it among the three largest fresh milk processors, all of which hold similar market shares.
 The Company faces very broad competition in most product categories, with specific competitors varying widely by region.
 Among the Company's largest competitors are Agropur and Parmalat.
-Other competitors include co-operatives in British Columbia and Atlantic Canada.

-The Company is the third largest dairy processor in Argentina, processing approximately 5% of the entire milk production.
+The Company is the third largest dairy processor in Argentina, processing approximately 6% of the entire milk production.
 The Company competes mainly with Mastellone Hermanos S.A. and Sancor Cooperativas Unidas Limitada which hold the largest market shares in Argentina.
 Other competitors include Milkaut S.A., Sucesores de Alfredo Williner S.A. and Veronica S.A.